mrecos/aoristic/README.md

 ### ToDo:

-*  Add parallel and optimize code to speed it up
+*  Add parallel and optimize code to speed it up :ballot_box_with_check:
 *  port probabilistic portions to Stan model
 *  Incorporate spatial objects